Back

 • Gradually use more renewable energy sources (e.g. green gases) as soon as they are available

-The last point in particular must be carefully considered, because a compromise between climate requirements and usage profile can cost you dearly.
-Technologies that only use renewable energies are always hot water-based and therefore relatively slow.
-If you want your workshop heating to be quick and flexible to control, we recommend gas-fired infrared heating technologies.
-Apart from the fact that they can generally be operated with biogas, methane is also increasingly becoming a green energy source through the addition of hydrogen H2, among other things.
+The last point in particular must be carefully considered, as compromising between climate requirements and usage profile can be costly.
+Technologies that use only renewable energies are always hot water-based and therefore relatively slow to respond.
+If you want your workshop heating to be quick and flexible to control, gas-fired infrared heating technologies are recommended.
+Apart from the fact that they can usually be powered by biogas, methane is also increasingly becoming a green energy source, for example through the addition of hydrogen H₂.

 Everything you need to know about energy-saving hall heating systems in practice